tomerfiliba-org/rpyc/README.rst

 |Version| |Python| |Tests| |License|

-**NOTE:** rpyc is currently looking for a new maintainer.
-If you are interested, don't hesitate to give notice.

 RPyC_ (pronounced like *are-pie-see*), or *Remote Python Call*, is a **transparent** library for **symmetrical** `remote procedure calls`_, clustering_, and distributed-computing_.
 RPyC makes use of object-proxying_,